 First of all, you have to get an add-on named “Image Extractor” to start using this step. to install this extension, open your docs file and click on add-ons > Get add-ons > search image extractor > install.
 This method will help you to install the image extractor extension in your Google Docs which allows you to save an image from Google Docs.

 Step 2: Select Image and Download

 Once you installed the image extractor add-ons, it will ask you for permissions, allow those permissions to use the add-ons.
 Now go to add-ons > image extractor > start.
 After starting the image extractor click on the image, you wish to download and click on the “Download” option.

 What is Google Docs?

-Similar to MS-Word, Google Docs allow you to create a document (.DOCX) file online.
+Similar to MS-Word, Google Docs allows you to create a document (.DOCX) file online.
 To use Google Docs, you just need to have active internet access, and you’re ready to use Google Docs on any device.

 How to Share Google Docs with Others?

 To enable sharing options in Google Docs, you have to enable it by going to File > Share > Get Sharable Link.
-You can also enter the email of the recipient to enable sharing to only limited person.
+You can also enter the email of the recipient to enable sharing to only a limited person.